bootique/bootique/UPGRADE.md

 * [bootique-rabbitmq #1](https://github.com/bootique/bootique-rabbitmq/issues/1): `bootique-rabitmq-client` artifact
 "group" changed from `io.bootique.rabbitmq.client` to `io.bootique.rabbitmq`.
 Adjust your build scripts accordingly.

+* [bootique-rabbitmq #2](https://github.com/bootique/bootique-rabbitmq/issues/2): There was a deep configuration system
+refactoring:

-* [bootique-rabbitmq #2](https://github.com/bootique/bootique-rabbitmq/issues/2): `ChannelFactory` was moved to `io.bootique.rabbitmq.client` package.
+  * `ChannelFactory` was moved to `io.bootique.rabbitmq.client` package.
 Adjust your imports accordingly.
-Do not inject `ConnectionFactory`.
-ChannelFactory API that previously required a `Connection` argument is deprecated.
-Replace it with the new methods that take connection name String.
+  * `ConnectionFactory` was renamed to `ChannelManager` and is no longer injectable.
+You will rarely need to access it directly, but if you do, you can retrieve it from `ChannelFactory`
+  * `ChannelFactory` methods no longer require a `Connection` parameter.
+Pass the connection *name* instead.
+The old methods are still around, but are deprecated.

 * [bootique-swagger #18](https://github.com/bootique/bootique-swagger/issues/18): The default URL of the Swagger UI has changed from "/swagger" to "/swagger-ui".
 You'll need to either start using the new URL, or change it via configuration